-The garden dates back to 1870 when it first opened to the public, ranking it one of the oldest gardens in the U.S., and the oldest tourist attraction in the Lowcountry.
+The garden dates to 1870 when it first opened to the public, ranking it one of the oldest gardens in the U.S., and the Lowcountry’s oldest tourist attraction.
 Magnolia Plantation and Gardens features a large-scale romantic garden as well as camellias, daffodils, azaleas and dozens of other species.
 Guests even enjoy different flowers in-bloom each month.

 Dallas: Dallas Arboretum and Botanical Gardens

 Dallas Arboretum and Botanical Gardens offers year-round blooms in over 20 different gardens.
-Families with children can connect them to nature in the Children’s Adventure Garden.
+Families with children connect to nature in the Children’s Adventure Garden.
 Or stroll Japanese Maples, tulips, rose varieties, courtyards and water features.
-Additionally, visitors have places to play, reflect and relax.
-Don’t forget to see the Trail Gardens, where up to 5,000 plants are trialed each year.
+Additionally, visitors have places to play and relax.
+Don’t forget to see the Trial Gardens, where up to 5,000 plants are trialed each year.

 Denver: Denver Botanic Gardens

-Denver Botanic Gardens manages two locations: York Street and Chatfield Farms — both offer pristine beauty full of flowers and plants.
+Denver Botanic Gardens manages two locations: York Street and Chatfield Farms — both offer pristine flowers and plants.
 In fact, the gardens have earned honors from Forbes and USA Today.

 Fort Worth: Fort Worth Botanic Gardens

-Fort Worth ranks among the top garden-loving cities because is has multiple gardens.
-However, two floral attractions can be accessed at Fort Worth Botanic Gardens.
+Fort Worth ranks among the top garden-loving cities because it has multiple gardens.
+However, access two floral attractions at Fort Worth Botanic Gardens.
 While most gardens here are free, there is a small fee for the Japanese Garden.

 Maui: Garden of Eden

 As a tropical paradise in Hawaii, Maui has six gardens worth visiting.
 The island has two botanical gardens, sacred gardens, tropical plantations and arboretums.
-However, one of the main attractions is Garden of Eden, an oasis located on Road to Hana.
+However, one main attraction is Garden of Eden, an oasis located on Road to Hana.

-At Maui Garden of Eden, guests explore 26 acres full of color, rare trees, flowers, and sweet smells.
-While strolling, admire the tree farm, banana patch, enchanted forest, anthurium garden, and various overlooks.
-That’s right, Garden of Eden offers access to waterfall overlooks and ocean views.
+At Maui Garden of Eden, guests explore 26 acres of color, rare trees, flowers and sweet smells.
+While strolling, admire the tree farm, banana patch, enchanted forest, anthurium garden and various overlooks.
+That’s right: Garden of Eden offers access to waterfall overlooks and ocean views.
 The attraction also houses 700 species from other tropical and subtropical regions of the world.

 Myrtle Beach: Brookgreen Gardens

 This 10,000-acre oasis preserves history and natural beauty.
-Gardens include 250-year-old live oak trees and blooming varieties each season.
+Gardens include 250-year-old live oak trees and seasonal varieties.
 In spring, see Iceland poppies and daffodils.
 Summer brings begonias and hydrangeas.
 Meanwhile, fall and winter welcome roses, spider lily and winter jasmine.
-If visiting from April through October, don’t miss the seasonal Whispering Wings Butterfly Experience.
+If visiting from April through October, don’t miss the Whispering Wings Butterfly Experience.